wuyuxiao3/leetcode/README.md

 # leetcode
-learning Python and C++ programming by solving leetcode problems
+learning Python and C++ by solving leetcode problems